Electronic voting in Switzerland: History

 During the late 1990s, the idea of modernizing elections by providing a remote form of voting spread among European countries.
-In that matter, Switzerland was no exception, but unlike others it had already been using a form of remote voting systems, the postal voting.
+In that matter, Switzerland was no exception, but unlike others it had already been using a form of remote voting systems, postal voting.
 It was previously well established that the initialization of postal voting had increased turnout rates by 4 percent on average, and unsurprisingly promoters of internet voting hoped that this new form of voting would quickly get accepted by the voters and ideally further increase the turnout rates especially amongst the young.

 In terms of the progression of internet voting, several parliamentary motions were put forward at the beginning of the 2000s.
 The actual implementation process however was rolled out at a slow rate since it involved numerous evaluations and testing of different models.
-In this regard, the role of the federal agencies would mostly be limited to facilitating experiments rather than implementing trials, which was what actually happened when Geneva, Neuchatel, and Zurich took up the internet voting challenge and the federal agencies initially only provided financing.
+In this regard, the role of the federal agencies would mostly be limited to facilitating experiments rather than implementing trials, which was what actually happened when Geneva, Neuchâtel, and Zürich took up the internet voting challenge and the federal agencies initially only provided financing.
 The result of this approach is that the three cantons had developed three different internet voting methods.
-Among these models, those of Geneva and Zurich have only one significant difference, which is that while the Zurich model is operated by a private company the one in Geneva is managed by the canton itself.
-Neuchatel's system differs from the two in the sense that internet voting is integrated into an e-government portal that required citizens to first register at the municipality.
-In Geneva and Zurich cases, there is no initial registration required since the voters are mailed the necessary information before every election.
-The first internet voting trials were conducted in 2003 in a municipality of Geneva, and within two years Zurich and Neuchatel had also held their first trials.
+Among these models, those of Geneva and Zürich have only one significant difference, which is that while the Zürich model is operated by a private company the one in Geneva is managed by the canton itself.
+Neuchâtel's system differs from the two in the sense that internet voting is integrated into an e-government portal that required citizens to first register at the municipality.
+In Geneva and Zürich cases, there is no initial registration required since the voters are mailed the necessary information before every election.
+The first internet voting trials were conducted in 2003 in a municipality of Geneva, and within two years Zürich and Neuchâtel had also held their first trials.